SantiagoNCarlos/qt6pi3b-32bits/README.md

 This is a guide for cross-compiling Qt 6 for Raspberry Pi 3B+ (32-bit OS).
 For a 64-bit cross compiling, check out [[1]](https://github.com/kevin-strobel/qt6pi3b).
 This is a direct modification of [[1]](https://github.com/kevin-strobel/qt6pi3b), done by @kevin-strobel.
 I've just made some modifications and after a few tries it works!
-At the bottom I include a few steps on how to cross compile your project easily.
+At the bottom I include a few steps on how to cross compile your project easily in case you're using qmake.

 ## Build